b3scale/b3scale/README.md

 *DEPRECATION NOTICE:*
 The `b3scalenoded` will be deprecated in favour of the `b3scaleagent`, which does the same thing, but uses the HTTP API.

+Please note, that the agents need unique access tokens for each backend.

+A new access token can be crated using `b3scalectl auth authorize_node_agent`.

 ## Terminology